Ket-Labs/Ket-Labs.github.io/index.md

 permalink: /
 ---

+## Traditional Science <-> Data Science

-## Devoted to bridging the gap between traditional science research and modern day data science tools
+_At Ket Labs we are devoted to bridging the gap between traditional science research and modern day data science tools_

-Upgrade your research lab to help scientists make better research.
-Keep track of collaborative research through version control tools such as Git and Github.
-Analyze datasets using open source softwares to have access to a wide range of machine learning libraries.
-Present results with interactive graphs to better communicate scientific findings.
-We have experience working in a wide range of fields such as Medicine, Phsycology, Physics and Chemistry.
+ * Researchers in various fields often work with data using outdated tools, limiting performance.
+ * Industrial companies are looking for scientists with first hands experience in up to date technologies.

+## For researchers

-### At Ket Labs we custom tailor the training to meet specific needs of groups in Academia or industry.
+Learn and use modern data science tools currently in demand.
+Grow you professional potential solving your scientific tasks faster.
+Share results in a clear interactive form with any auditory.
+At Ket Labs we custom tailor the training to meet specific needs of groups in Academia or Industry.

+## For industries

+Please feel free to contact us to participate.
+Make a presentation about tools your use or make.
+Interact with top researchers in various fields trained to use modern data science tools.
+Or just to discuss potential ideas in a cafeteria.

-## Data Mining
+### Data Mining
-* Extracting knowlege from unstructured data
+* Extracting knowledge from unstructured data
-* Feature selection
-* Dimensionality Reduction
 * Text analytics
-* Access data
+* Image processing
 * Scalable data mining

-## Presenting and Reporting
+### Presenting and Reporting
-* Elegant graphs
-* Interactive data exploration
+* Elegant graphs, Interactive data exploration
-* Dashboards
-* Dynamicly generated reports and presentations
+* Dashboards, Dynamically generated reports and presentations
-* Reproducible Research

-## Machine learning
+### Machine learning
-* Regression, Classification
+* Regression, Classification, Clustering for "inventive" applications
-* Clustering, Recomendation systems
-* Linear models,
-* Tree-based models
-* SVM
-* Regularization
-* H2O (scalable machine learning)
+* Scalable machine learning

-### Please feel free to contact us for further information.